oceanprotocol/docs/content/test.md

 Inline `code` has `back-ticks around` it.

-Blocks of code are either fenced by lines with three back-ticks <code>```</code>, or are indented with four spaces.
+Blocks of code are either fenced by lines with three back-ticks, or are indented with four spaces.
 I recommend only using the fenced code blocks -- they're easier and only they support syntax highlighting.

-<pre lang="no-highlight"><code>```javascript
+<pre><code>```js
 var s = "JavaScript syntax highlighting";
 alert(s);
 ```